-- \ Actively at work includes an Employee of the Employer who was actively at work on January 31, 1988, and who returns to active work with the Employer two weeks after the effective date of the Wage Agreement. - (4) A new Employee will be eligible for health benefits from the first day worked with the Employer.
+Actively at work includes an Employee of the Employer who was actively at work on January 31, 1988, and who returns to active work with the Employer two weeks after the effective date of the Wage Agreement.

-Article III D. (1)(c) and (e) of the Employer Benefit Plan provide, in pertinent part:
+Article III D. (1) (a), (c) and (e) of the Employer Benefit Plan provide, in pertinent part: